-- Where strong wind or current render a stationary start difficult, a rolling start may be used.
+- A rolling start can be used when conditions do not permit a stationary water start.
+Where strong wind or current render a stationary start difficult, a rolling start may be used.
 The boards are allowed to drift or paddle slowly towards the start line with a view to crossing at the time of the signal. - The start line may be fixed or be between two (2) boards that are moving.

 Wherever is possible all boards in an event should line up at the starting line.
-Where this is impossible or impracticable owing to lack of space, or water or weather conditions, the following alternative simultaneous starting procedures may be employed:
+Where this is impossible or ICF SUP Competition Rules 20232 impracticable owing to lack of space, or water or weather conditions, the following alternative simultaneous starting procedures may be employed: